Chichi61/Quantitative-Risk-Modeling-Project/README.md

   - baseline average PD vs.
   - stressed average PD

-This is only a toy example, but it helped me visualize how portfolio risk can shift under stress.
+This is only a simple example, but it helped me visualize how portfolio risk can shift under stress.

 ---